AlexBocken/mykb/docs/nextcloud.md

 ### Performance Improvements by in-memory caching
 Nextcloud's documentation recommends to apply some kind of in-memory object cache to significantly improve performance.
+You are able to use both APCu and Redis simultaneously for caching.
+The combination should be faster than either one alone.

 #### APCu
 Install `php-legacy-apcu`: